uwescience/DSSG2020-Disinformation/results.md

 Working with text data requires that it is not only processed in accordance with standard natural language processing principles (standardizing, normalizing) but that it is also converted into a mathematical representation which then allows for more advanced machine learning.
 As described in the Methods section, word embeddings allow for such a transformation of text.
 There are many pre-trained word embeddings that are available to researchers (GloVe, Word2Vec).
 However, based on discussions with GDI and our data science team we chose to train our own GloVe embeddings on a subset of articles provided by GDI.
 This corpus was not part of our training dataset, and besides training word embeddings was not used for any other purpose.
 We produced a 300 dimension word embedding tailored to COVID keywords which we think could be very useful to future research.

-*Annotated Bibliography*
+*Reading List*

 Throughout this project, our team relied heavily on literature review to inform our methodology.
 Our focus was on surveying the most recent literature on article classification with machine learning.
-We’ve read a total of 30 papers and documented key summaries in an annotated bibliography available in the public repository.
+We’ve read a total of 34 papers and have made the list of these papers available in the public repository.
 This document serves as a guidepost for our thinking process, assumptions as well as framework within which this project took place.
-Our aim was to build on top of the most recent wisdom in text classification.
+This might prove a useful guide for others as well.

 ![Future Work](assets/img/future_work.png)